-All materials used in this course are accessible.
-If you require accommodations please contact Disability Access Services (DAS).
+All materials used in this course have attempted to be made accessible.
+If you require accommodations please contact Disability Access Services (DAS) or your instructor, who may then reach out to DAS for everyone's benefit.

 Additionally, Canvas, the learning management system through which this course is offered, provides a vendor statement certifying how the platform is accessible to students with disabilities.